kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 # Conclusion
 The contents in this article should be enough ammunition for you to build esoteric compilers of your own.

 I suggest you checkout Fabrice Bellard's [Obscured Tiny C Compiler](https://bellard.org/otcc/) which I drew some inspiration from.
-It can compiler it's own source code but the code itself is very difficult to understand.
+It can compile it's own source code but the code itself is very difficult to understand.

 In this article I mainly focused on practical stuff.
 I strongly suggest that you read textbooks on compilers if you want to learn more about the more advanced or theoretical subjects.
 I enjoyed reading "Engineering a Compiler 2nd Edition by Keith D. Cooper (Author), Linda Torczon".